christelleq/portfolio/README.md

 2. Naps are great.
 Coffee naps are great?
 I was very sleepy in the morning.
 After a coffee nap, I felt renewed, the clouds of sleepiness had passed.
 Joy!
 Maybe this is a great remedy for tired days, intense days.
 How do I get myself to nap when I'm not so tired and when I'm a little wired?
 Great sleeping conditions?!
 Cool, dark, and quiet.
 3. Play is sweeter after a good day's work.
 4. Maybe my motivation is low because I'm not getting as much challenge as I'd like (value in the motivation equation).
 I realise React and Tailwind CSS quickly became easy for me, and this project became repetitive, and didn't require much problem-solving nor lots of new learning after I created the projects section.
 Some strategies I thought of to remedy this: creating something that really pushes me, e.g. 3D version, working with colours and amping up the styling and design.
 I realise now expectancy has also been low -- I don't really know how this will really impact my employability, although I've been told it's a great idea.
 I'm now convinced my energy levels the last week from less sleep has really affected my motivation too.
 I remember, Optimize's Brian has expanded on the motivation equation: Motivation = **Energy** x ((Expectancy x Value) / (Impulsivity x Delay)).
 Maybe I just need more breaks!
 Definitely.
 More rest.
 For sure.
 This day I reconnected to how great it feels to get the rest you need, to feel an absence of sleepiness or tiredness.
 BREAKS.

+### 05/09/22 (Monday, day before Summer of Tech Meet and Greet)
+What a day.
+I finished my whole app at an acceptable level.
+Then I deployed it so that employers could check it out at or after the Summer of Tech Meet and Greet, to support my applications.

+#### Obstacles / Difficulties:
+1. DEPLOYING.
+I thought it would take 20 minutes.
+It took 12x my expectation - 4 hours.
+I stayed up until 1am.
+This was like trying to put a third of three similar puzzles together.
+I still don't have it fully figured out.
+2. Vite makes things different, so it was hard to find tutorials for using Vite with cPanel.

+#### Learnings:
+1. Deploying.
+I bought my domain name, christellequilang.com with GoDaddy, so I decided to host with them too.
+I used cPanel, using the repository service.
+I did it, after 30 commits and reading lots of error messages and playing with the HTML in the DOM.
+I learned...
+- What works in development doesn't necessarily translate in deployment.
+- I have a lot of knowledge gaps.
+I don't understand the difference between development and production, and I don't understand how deployment works, especially with cPanel.
+- Survey your options before buying in!
+Was GoDaddy the best option?
+- I can experiment with the DOM and the changes will appear right in front of me!
+This means I don't have to make lots of commits if I suspect the issue is in the HTML document.
+2. I found motivation again!
+Was it the challenge of deploying?
+Was it because I could imagine more clearly the practical application of this portfolio since it was the day before the Meet and Greet?